swforrest/DynamicSSFsims/README.md

 The larger files such as spatial covariates can be found in a Zenodo folder at: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10838069.svg)](https://doi.org/10.5281/zenodo.10838069).
 In this folder, the `data` folder contains the data used in the first script to generate random steps and sample from the covariates (which are included in the `mapping` folder).
 All the code should run with just these two sets of inputs (buffalo.csv for GPS data and rasters of spatial covariates in the mapping folder).

 The details of the inputs and outputs of each script are below.
-Creating a project or setting a working directory in the `DynSSF` folder should ensure that all data and files are read in without having to change path names in the scripts.

 ## Animations of hourly distributions ##